rmarting/rhdh-exercises/README-gitlab.md

 oc apply -f ./custom-app-config-gitlab/gitlab-secrets.yaml -n rhdh-gitlab
 ```

-**NOTE**: If you want to create this secret in the OpenShift Web Console, you need to base64-decode the "CLIENT ID" and "CLIENT SECRET" values.
+**NOTE**: If you want to create this secret in the OpenShift Web Console, you need to base64-decode the "`CLIENT ID`" and "`CLIENT SECRET`" values.

 Modify `app-config` section of the `app-config-rhdh` ConfigMap with environment variables from the new secret: